juanmardikian/Foreign-Exchange-P2/README.md

 - Have at least 6 separate components, using a readable file structure.
 - Have at 1 component that is nested 3 components deep.
 - Include a conditionally rendered component.
 One idea is rending a "loading" component while waiting for your API response.
-- Be built using Create React App.
-- Be styled with CSS, using Flexbox or Grid for layouts.
-- 1 break point for Responsive Design.
+- Be styled with CSS, with at least 1 break point for Responsive Design.
+Flexbox and Grid are highly encouraged.
 - Use class and functional components appropriately.
-If you use all functional components use hooks, class will use lifecyle methods.
+If you use all functional components use hooks, class components will use lifecyle methods.
 - Be deployed via GitHub or Surge.

 - **Optionally, you may incorporate a component library to design your app with approval**